gignupg/Bookmarklets/README.md

 4. Choose a name
 5. Paste the code of the bookmarklet you want to use in the URL field
 6. Save your bookmark
-7. Go to the website on which you want to use your bookmarklet
+7. Go to the website where you want to use your newly created bookmarklet
 8. Find the bookmarklet in the bookmarks bar and click on it
 9. That's it!